 Over the last 22 years, working in partnership with the authorities, Hope and Homes for Children has helped to reduce the number of children living in orphanages in Romania by more than 90%.
 Today, the way that transformation has been achieved is providing a model for reform worldwide.

 This is how that remarkable journey began:

 The babies of Cavnic

 In 1997, Mark and Caroline Cook, travelled to Cavnic, a mining town in northern Romania, to investigate rumours that abandoned infants and toddlers were being kept in terrible conditions in an orphanage there.
-A young man called Stefan Darabus agreed to be Mark and Caroline’s interpreter.
-(Stefan would go on to lead our work in Romania and has be the constant driving force behind our progress there ever since.)
+A young man called Stefan Darabus agreed to be their interpreter.
+Stefan would go on to lead our work in Romania and has been the constant driving force behind our progress there ever since.
 When the group arrived, they discovered 96 babies and very young children, surviving in absolute squalor without any sign of love or care.

 “Inside, 15 babies lying in cots were covered in their own excrement.
 No sound came from them.
 There was complete silence.
 They had already learnt at their tender age that even if they cried, no one came.”

 Thanks to the kindness of all those who supported us in those pioneering early years, we were able to raise funds to buy and convert six houses near the orphanage.
 Here the children could be cared for in small groups, in surroundings that felt as close as possible to ordinary family homes.

 In 1999, once all the houses were ready and the children had been prepared for the momentous change in their lives, Cavnic became our first orphanage closure.
 Little did we know that this marked the start of a journey to becoming a trusted world expert in the complex and sensitive process of deinstitutionalisation.